Milestone 5: Route guards

 It's preferable to pre-fetch data from the server so it's ready the moment the route is activated.
 This also allows you to handle errors before routing to the component.
 There's no point in navigating to a crisis detail for an

-that doesn't have a record.
-It'd be better to send the user back to the Crisis List
+id that doesn't have a record.
+It'd be better to send the user back to the Crisis List that shows only valid crisis centers.

 In summary, you want to delay rendering the routed component until all necessary data have been fetched.